armpitMFG/OSSM-Parts/Remote Reimagined/README.md

 Reimagines the OSSM Remote in single-handed form factor allowing control of Speed and Depth knobs (and click) with just one thumb.
 To be used in the right hand.

+"Fail-safe" by still allowing traditional use of both knobs.

 ### [Print Files](Files/)

 ### [Demonstration Video (SFW)](https://www.youtube.com/watch?v=5V_SXpUnVo4)